soos-io/soos-digitalocean-dast-droplet/README.md

 ### Make your template changes and Verify
 Make the changes you need to the scripts and marketplace template json.

+Ensure that any new files added are using Unix (LF) line endings.

 Then move to the /usr/tmp directory:
 ```
 cd /usr/tmp